SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 9. Save your work.

 ### Exercise 2.4.1 - Add Decision to Determine Approver List <a name="decisionDetermineApproverList"></a>

+Now, you will add a Decision to the Process that will determine approver based on sales order distribution and sold to party.

 1. Select the **+** next to the Trigger, and choose **Decision > + New Decision**